DamieFC/glibc/README.txt

 listed using range notation, e.g., 1996-2015, indicating that every year in the range, inclusive, is a copyrightable year that would otherwise be listed individually.

+Why I forked this

+I forked this for the sake of file endings and so I can use it for stuff.